JByfordRew/BlazorTransitionableRoute/README-V2.md

 # BlazorTransitionableRoute
 Allows current and previous route to exist enabling transition animations of UI/UX design systems.

-### Breaking changes to V1 moving to V2
-* `TransitioningIn` is now `Transition.IntoView` (Transition now provides more detail including direction and if first render).
-* Remove DI for `BlazorTransitionableRoute.NavigationState` and `BlazorTransitionableRoute.NavigationStateHandler` as these are no longer present.
-  * At minimum you need this DI registration: `IRouteTransitionInvoker` implemented by `DefaultRouteTransitionInvoker`.
-* `IRouteTransitionInvoker` replaces parameter of `BrowserNavigationDirection` for `Backwards` (bool) value.

 ## What it does?
 Sometimes you need to show transitions between route but Blazor by default only allows one.
 This provides an ability to remember the last route and allow you to perform transitions out and in on the old and new route views rendered.